 During the presentation, draw your audience's attention to these points as you introduce new ideas.
 Phrases like these draw attention at the right moments:

 - This is crucial…

 - But it gets even better...

 - This next point is really important...

 - This is what XYZ could mean for you, Jack…

 And make sure these key points lead directly where you want them to—to your call to action.
 If they aren’t leading you to that, what’s the point?

 For more, check out this video, where I talked in-depth about captivating and directing your prospect's attention during a sales conversation.
 Remember: whether you're delivering in-person or via video conferencing, maintaining eye contact and using body language to draw attention to main points works.

 4. Use Visuals to Show, Not Tell

 Think of your slides as visual aids that give more meaning and context to your words.
-Charts, graphs, and other visuals can help you:

 - Simplify complex processes